testgram/docs.testgram.ai/docs/core/concepts.md

 Testgram is a new way of testing web applications using artificial intelligence.

 We take a very different approach to testing.
 Testgram differs from traditional testing in two key ways:
-1. **Testgram tests through simulations, not scripts.** We use data-driven simulations as a way to test your web application.
+1. **Testgram tests through simulated users, not scripts.** We use data-driven simulations as a way to test your web application.
+In Testgram we help you design and simulate real user behavior as the primary lever to ensure quality.
+This is important because it allows us to bring real user voices and experiences to the core of how we test our software.
-   While an individual script may test one specific path through an application, a single simulation tests can tens or even hundreds of unique paths.
-This is important because it allows us to test modern applications, in *all the ways that they're really used*.
 2. **Testgram tests the critical paths in your application.**
    There are no assertions in Testgram.
-   When you train a Player, Testgram builds a baseline understanding of a few, impactful set of paths that your users take when interacting a specific area of your application (a goal).
+   When you build a Player, Testgram builds a baseline understanding of the impactful set of paths that your users take when interacting with your application.
-   When you simulate, these Players verify the same paths are still working.
+   When you simulate, these Players mimic real user journies in new environments to ensure your application is working correctly.

 Everything in our platform is built to help you easily create and deploy these simulations.
 In the end, our goal is to help you build confidence in your code through early detection.

 ## Testgram is Simple
 The magic of Testgram is simple.
-We don't use user stories, click paths, or scripts in the background.
+We don't use scripts in the background.
 **We use real usage data.**

 Testgram looks really different from many testing tools you may be used to.